harterrt/harterrt/content/mozilla/ssh_workflow.md

 After all, I'd eventually have to redo all of these configs when I get a new machine.
 But, your tools should be a joy to use, and Homeshick makes this a non-issue.

-Homeshick *pulls all of your dotfiles into a central git repository* and handles linking these files to the right location.
+Homeshick pulls all of your dotfiles into a central git repository and handles linking these files to the right location.
-Now, I can boot up a new Ubuntu instance on AWS and feel at home within ~5 minutes.
+Now, I can **setup a new Ubuntu machine within ~5 minutes** with all of my dotfiles intact.
 When I connect to a machine for the first time, I grab [this snippet](https://github.com/harterrt/TIL/blob/master/linux/new-machine.md) and all of the initialization is done.
 Even better, the meaningful config changes I make on my work machine magically materialize on my personal machine and VPS with a simple `git pull`.